Land of Fire Tour

 Day 5 – Mount Aso & Takachiho

-We will continue by bus to the Aso area.
-Aso is the largest active volcano in Japan, and one of the largest in the world.
+From Kurokawa Onsen we will travel by bus to Tateno, then board a train on the scenic Minami Aso railway with its stunning views of Mt Aso.
+Aso is the largest active volcano in Japan and one of the largest in the world.
 The caldera, which was formed around 300,000 years ago in a cataclysmic eruption, is around 25km in diameter.
 The peaks of Taka-dake and Naka-dake punctuate this massive highland area and dominate the skyline.
-We take a bus to the top of Naka-dake peak, then a gondola ride to the summit, to see the crater itself.
-From Aso, travel by train then bus ride to Takachiho, where we will stay for two nights.
-Dinner and overnight at ryokan.
+If time permits, we will alight from the train at a station part-way along the line to explore one of the peaceful rural villages.
+Finally we take a local bus ride to Takachiho where we will stay for two nights.

 Day 6 – Takachiho Gorge, Cycling and Yokagura Dances